Inspection Reports for

 Findings

-The survey found multiple deficiencies including failure to fully develop negotiated service agreements based on residents' functional capacity screenings, failure to revise service agreements after significant changes, lack of licensed nurse coordination for health care services, incomplete documentation of incidents, and failure to ensure sanitary conditions in the kitchen.
+The facility failed to fully develop negotiated service agreements based on residents' functional capacity screenings and service needs, failed to revise service agreements after significant changes, did not ensure licensed nurse coordination of health care services, lacked documentation of incidents, and failed to maintain sanitary conditions in the kitchen.

 Deficiencies (6)

-Failed to ensure the Negotiated Service Agreement/Healthcare Service Plan (NSA/HCSP) was fully developed based on the resident's Functional Capacity Screen, service needs, and preferences for residents R101 and R103.
+KAR 26-41-202(a)(1) The facility failed to ensure negotiated service agreements were fully developed based on residents' functional capacity screenings, service needs, and preferences for residents R101 and R103.

-Failed to ensure a licensed nurse provided or coordinated necessary health care services, including assessment for use of bed rails and confirmation that bed rails were not restraints for resident R103.
+KAR 26-41-204(a) The facility failed to ensure a licensed nurse provided or coordinated necessary health care services for resident R103, including assessment for bed rail use and safety.

-Failed to ensure the NSA/HCSP identified the licensed nurse responsible for implementation and supervision of the health care services plan for residents R101 and R103.
+KAR 26-41-204(d) The facility failed to identify the licensed nurse responsible for implementation and supervision of health care services in the negotiated service agreements for residents R101 and R103.

-Failed to ensure sanitary conditions for food service by not documenting daily hot water temperature and chemical strengths in the memory care unit kitchen.
+KAR 26-41-207(b)(4) The facility failed to ensure sanitary conditions for food service by not documenting daily hot water temperature and chemical sanitizer strength in the memory care unit kitchen.

 Report Facts